barsanuphe/librariansync/README.md

 ### Usage

 From the Kindle, launch KUAL.
-A new menu option "Librarian Sync" should appear.
+A new menu option *Librarian Sync* should appear, which contains two entries:

+- *Rebuild all collections* : to clear all existing collections and rebuild them using the json file
+- *Add to collections* : to only add ebooks to existing or new collections

 ### What it does

 After syncing with the main script librarian.py, and if tags are defined in library.yaml for entries, the extensions/ folder on the Kindle should contain a file, collections.json.
-Librarian Sync removes all collections, then adds the collections as defined in collections.json.
+When *rebuilding collections*, Librarian Sync removes all collections, then adds the collections as defined in collections.json.
+When *adding to them*, it preserves already existing collections, and only either add entries to them or creates new collections.
 Allow for a few seconds for the Kindle database and interface to reflect the changes made.

 ### collections.json example